Medical Dictionary

 Pregnancy

 You're going to have a baby!
 It's an exciting time, but it can also feel a bit overwhelming.
 You may have a lot of questions, including what you can do to give your baby a healthy start.
-To keep you and your baby healthy during pregnancy, it is important to:
+Taking care of your health while you're pregnant will help your fetus develop into a healthy baby.
+To do that, it's important to:

-Your body will keep changing as your baby grows.
+Your body will keep changing as your fetus develops until your baby is ready to be born.
 It can be hard to know whether a new symptom is normal or could be a sign of a problem.
 Check with your provider if something is bothering or worrying you.

 Popular Medical Dictionary Searches: Ibuprofen Aspirin Dementia Breast Cancer Fibrosis Headache Mesothelioma Migraine